How long does Asian Flush last?

 - Bloodshot eyes

 However, this doesn’t mean that this condition doesn’t impact people of other ethnicities.
-We know that many Caucasians also get red in the face from alcohol, even if they don’t realize that it’s Asain Flush.
+We know that caucasian Asian flush is a thing, too - white people can suffer even if they don’t realize that it’s Asian Flush.
 A better name to use is “Alcohol Flush Reaction” because it’s more inclusive of those who are not Asian but still experience this condition.

 It will also vary between person-to-person how much alcohol is needed to start a reaction.
 Usually, simply drinking alcohol will start symptoms.
 If the individual has a higher tolerance, they may get symptoms after a few drinks.
 In any case, you’ll probably know the amount of alcohol needed to start a reaction for yourself.